Connect the Geode GNSS Receiver to iOS App

 https://github.com/rvndios/EADemo

-The Geode GNS3 contains the Hemisphere OEM P34 receiver and the Geode GNS2 contains the Hemisphere OEM P206 receiver.
-The following Hemisphere GNSS Technical Reference Manual shows the parsing for all of the components of each NMEA message, including GST and RRE such as for possibly deriving a better indication of when achieving sub-meter horizontal positioning accuracies.
+The Geode GNS3 contains the Hemisphere OEM P34 receiver, and the Geode GNS2 contains the Hemisphere OEM P206 receiver.
+The Hemisphere GNSS Technical Reference Manual shows the parsing for all of the components of each NMEA message, including GST and RRE for indicating sub-meter horizontal positioning accuracies.

-The following is some sample code from Geode Connect showing how EHE (Estimated Horizontal Error) is determined based on the NMEA RRE string data (or fallback to GST) from the Geode.
+The following sample code from Geode Connect shows how EHE (Estimated Horizontal Error) is determined based on the NMEA RRE string data (or fallback to GST) from the Geode.

 if (LatitudeErrorEstimation != null && LongitudeErrorEstimation != null)